 Grace

 This group is meant to facilitate discussion and meaningful conversations.
-The information below is derived from this week's basic outline.
+The information below is derived from this week's outline.

 Topic: Grace